 Home

-The Village & Community Magazine for July is available on this link.
-There will also be some printed copies available in south entrance porch at the Village Hall, courtesy of Tractor Spare Parts Ltd.
+The Village & Community Magazine for May 2025 is now available on this link.
+There will also be some printed copies available in south entrance porch at the Village Hall, courtesy of Tractor Spare Parts Ltd.)

 The George

-After closing towards the end of last year, The George has re-opened with a new tenant.
-Good quality food available (booking not essential).
+In the meantime, the pub is open with a temporary tenant, offering good quality pub food (booking not essential).
 Dog and people friendly.
 Closed Mondays; open from midday on other days; closed 2.30pm-5.30pm and after 9pm Tues-Thurs; Fridays/Saturdays open midday – 2.30pm, then 5.30pm til late; Sundays midday – 7pm.
 Check out its new website here (or its Facebook page here).

 The Watts Russell ArmsWATTS RUSSELL